BioJulia/Bio.jl/docs/src/man/seq.md

 ### Defining a new alphabet

-The alphabet type parameter `A` of `BioSequence{A}` enables a user to extend functionality of `BioSequence` with mimimum effort.
+The alphabet type parameter `A` of `BioSequence{A}` enables a user to extend functionality of `BioSequence` with minimum effort.
 As an example, definition of a new alphabet type representing a sequence of boolean values is shown below:
 ```julia
 using Bio.Seq